clearent/IDTech_VP3300_Demo/README.md

 [IDT_Device disableAudioDetection];

 1.0.26.2 - Uses the 1.0.26.2 release of the ClearentIdtechIOSFramework.
 Contains a fix for an issue related to the iOS13.
 Bluetooth fix only

+1.0.26.3 - another ios13 fix was discovered on the audio jack side.